kneardhead/Linux_Configurations/README.md

 I currently run a **GNU/Linux Ubuntu 20.04 LTS** with *bspwm* and hope to find an old computer to experiment with other Linux Kernels and Distributions.
 And also an important point I don't know much about computers, except rendering $$\LaTeX$$ in it.

 ### Historical Backgrounds
-##### Nobody has made the ruling that README.md should follow Landau-Lifshitz Conventions.
-Even if someone does; by the wau, who would do these nonsense here except me.
+#### Nobody has made the ruling that README.md should follow Landau-Lifshitz Conventions.
+Even if someone does; by the way, who would do these nonsense here except me.

 The weakness towards Linux starts after I find a gem as I started to look for fast ways to write $$\LaTeX$$ (scandalous, why is LaTeX not being rendered?).
 The gem is [](castel.dev) where Mr. Gilles Castel perfecty explains his configurations that makes his math rendering as fast as taking note in real time.
 Of course, I fell in love with this site and have read the 1st Article more than a hundred times for sure (mostly after getting Linux running on the machine).